ooux

 Workday began as a highly secure HRIS (human resource information system), designed for HR professionals, full of specialized terminology and complex processes.

 As Workday scaled to over 70 million users worldwide, more than 80% of them were not HR experts.
-Who don’t speak the "Workday language" became the primary user base.
+Users who didn’t speak the “Workday language” became the primary user base.

 This mismatch between the system’s foundation and its modern user base sits at the heart of many UX challenges we faced, especially after I moved to the Search team.